We support OHSU Tuality Healthcare by funding projects and programs that enrich the patient experience and wellness of our community.

 With only a fourth-grade education, Minnie took the initiative to meet a vital need in the community and set up a hospital in her own home.
 She brought together independent physicians under one roof to treat the sick and provide a safe place for mothers to give birth.

 When Minnie passed away in 1952, community-minded physicians pooled their resources and bought the hospital from the estate.
 They established it as a non-profit institution to improve the quality of care for everyone in the community.

 Excess revenues earned by the hospital have always gone back into improving the quality of care for everyone in the community.

 Tuality Healthcare was founded upon the primary mission of providing local residents competent medical care with compassion, integrity and a high regard for human dignity, but without regard for the recipient’s ability to pay.

 Inherent to this mission is the belief that knowledge is the foundation of wellness.
-In 1970, the Tuality Healthcare Foundation was established on this basic principle – to promote better health care through education and prevention, and to improve the quality of life for families in western Washington County.
+The Tuality Healthcare Foundation was established on this basic principle – to promote better health care through education and prevention, and to improve the quality of life for families in western Washington County.